pcorey/pcorey.github.io/_posts/2017-05-29-have-you-tried-just-using-a-function.markdown

 ---
 layout: post
 title:  "Have You Tried Just Using a Function?"
-description: "This articles how refacting a complex set of GenServers and Supervisors into simple functions saved me quite a bit of frustration and opened the doors to new functionality."
+excerpt: "This articles how refacting a complex set of GenServers and Supervisors into simple functions saved me quite a bit of frustration and opened the doors to new functionality."
 author: "Pete Corey"
 date:   2017-05-29
 tags: ["Elixir", "Event Sourcing"]